Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Basic documentation for `alert`s.
 - Documented `animated` `alert`s.
 Documentation of `contextual` seems to be complete.
 - Added `card` doc page.
+- Added some basic info on `card`s in doc page.